AngelVillegasCruz/AngelVillegasCruz.github.io/_pages/teaching.md

 title: "Teaching"
 ---

 I have served as the instructor of record for an undergraduate course in international relations and a course on quantitative social science research methods.
+As a result of my performance as an instructor, I won the <i>2023-24 Robert S. Friedman Award for Excellence in Teaching</i>.
 Additionally, I have given guest lectures on topics such as Chinese politics, computational social science, international political economy, and text-as-data methods.
 I have also worked as a teaching assistant for multiple courses.

 I am eager to expand my teaching portfolio.
 In addition to introductory courses in international relations and quantitative methods, I am equipped to offer courses related to: